Ryanglambert/3d_model_retriever/README.md

 mesh surface, and 0 indicates the voxel is outside the mesh (i.e., it is empty space).
 The grid size in our experiments is 30 × 30 × 30."
-    - `./binvox -cb -d 30 sample.off`
+    - `./binvox -cb -e -c -d 30 sample.off`
-    - this takes a couple of seconds
+        - -e  is important, with a lot of troubleshooting it was shown that not using this led to inconsistent voxelization :headache: